-While in Los Angeles in 2015, Ali has completed a number of courses focusing on sensory and movement/developmental therapy techniques.
-Ali has received training in CME (MEDEK), Wilbarger Brushing Protocol, Therapeutic Listening Program, Astronaut training, M.O.R.E. – Integrating the mouth with Sensory & Postural Functions, DIR®/FloortimeTM therapy approach, The Alert Program Kinesiotaping Method, NDT and many more.
+Ali has completed a number of courses focusing on sensory and movement/ developmental therapy techniques.
+Ali is a qualified DMI Intermediate B and CME (MEDEK) Level 2 trained therapist.
+Ali has also completed training in CIMT and bimanual therapy, Kinesiotaping Method, Wilbarger Brushing Protocol, Therapeutic Listening Program, Astronaut training, DIR®/FloortimeTM therapy approach, The Alert Program, NDT and many more.

 Ali is an enthusiastic, fun, and active therapist who believes that it is important for all children to reach their full potential in all aspects of life.
-Ali has worked as a part of a multidisciplinary team previously, and believes that NAPA’s holistic approach involving the child, parents, school teachers, and other therapists benefits everyone.
+Ali has worked as a part of a multidisciplinary team previously, and believes that there is nothing else world-wide quite like the ‘NAPA family’.

 Working with children of all abilities has always been a passion for Tara.
 During high school and college she worked in a variety of after school recreational programs for children with special needs as well as a summer camp program.
 After college, she moved on to the insurance industry and for the past 10 years has been working in underwriting and management in the professional liability insurance sector.
 When Tara’s first child Kate was born, she suffered a hypoxic event at birth and was ultimately diagnosed with cerebral palsy.
 This brought Tara back into the world of special needs.
 Like many parents, she searched everywhere for the most effective treatments for her daughter including traditional and alternative therapies.
 She found NAPA in 2016 when Kate was three years old and flew to LA with her family to complete her first intensive.
 Tara told us “I knew immediately that I had found the right place for Kate.
 The expertise, therapies, knowledge, and community at NAPA is unlike anything I have experienced before.”
 Tara and her husband Mike are lifelong Connecticut residents and are excited to be moving to the Greater Boston area and joining the NAPA family.
 As Red Sox fans, the idea of moving to Boston was a natural fit as well as a great community to bring NAPA to.